CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Solution: cosmo_dataset_slice_sa_

-For a more *robust* solution that can handle samples attributes that use string labels instead of numbers see Solution 2: cosmo_dataset_slice_samples_
+For a more *robust* solution that can handle samples attributes that use string labels instead of numbers see Solution 2: cosmo_slice_

 Slice by features
 +++++++++++++++++